-In 1997, Domori’s founder Gianluca Franzoni had a great intuition: to save the finest cacao varieties from extinction and to make them available to chocolate afficianados around the world.
-Working in South America, he experimented with the rarest and most delicate varieties and post-harvest practices in order to protect biodiversity and prevent the extinction of extra-fine, Criollo.
+In 1997, Domori’s founder Gianluca Franzoni had a great intuition: to save the finest cacao varieties and to make them available to chocolate afficianados around the world.
+Working in South America, he experimented with the rarest and most delicate varieties and post-harvest practices in order to protect biodiversity and prevent the disappearance of extra-fine, Criollo.
 In 2002, Domori invested in a joint venture project with Hacienda San José (Venezuela), bringing back six varieties of Criollo cacao, creating a universal heritage that is unique in its biodiversity.
-So from the beginning, Gianluca has been personally involved in selecting the raw materials, and constantly improving fermentation and production processes.
-As a result, he has repositioned fine cacao in the marketplace.

 Fine cocoa represents only 10% of the global cacao harvest, while Criollo, the rarest variety amongst all, just the 0,001%.
-Domori’s bean sourcing practices allow makers to produce chocolate with a wide range of aromatic bouquets also respecting and protecting the biodiversity of cacao.
-The company has always fought to protect these precious cacao varieties, their natural habitat and the farmers who work in the plantations.
+Domori’s bean sourcing practices allow makers to create chocolate with a wide range of aromatic bouquets also respecting and protecting the biodiversity of cacao.
+The company has always fought to protect these precious cacao varieties, their natural habitat, and most importantly, the farmers who work in the plantations.

 Biological Analysis and Cut Test